kubernetes-sigs/cluster-api/docs/proposals/20220927-label-sync-between-machine-and-nodes.md

 ## Summary

-This document discusses how labels placed on a Machine can be kept in sync with the corresponding Kubernetes Node.
+This document discusses how labels and annotations placed on a Machine can be kept in sync with the corresponding Kubernetes Node.

 ## Motivation